wawi-m/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11.counts the number of directories and sub-directories in the current directory 13.takes a list of words as input and prints only words that appear exactly once 1.displays a confused smiley
+14.Display lines containing the pattern “root” from the file /etc/passwd 15.Display the number of lines that contain the pattern “bin” in the file /etc/passwd